Déjà Vu (2006 film): Filming

+According to Scott, Déjà Vu was written to take place on Long Island, but after a visit to New Orleans, Louisiana, Scott felt that it would be a far better venue.

-Principal photography in New Orleans, Louisiana, was delayed following Hurricane Katrina because of the devastation caused by the storm and the collapse of the levees.
+Principal photography in New Orleans, was delayed following Hurricane Katrina because of the devastation caused by the storm and the collapse of the levees.
 Many of the exteriors were set to be shot in New Orleans, including a key sequence involving the Canal Street Ferry across the Mississippi River.
+Scott left the project in October 2005 citing logistical and scheduling issues but returned the same month after learning that the city's dock was being repaired and filming would be ready to start in winter.
+Jerry Bruckheimer reportedly said that Denzel Washington was "adamant about returning to New Orleans to film after Hurricane Katrina devastated the region", but Washington recalled being neutral on the subject, while agreeing that it was "a good thing to spend money there and put people to work there".

 After the city was reopened, the cast and crew returned to New Orleans to continue filming.
 Some scenes of the post-Katrina devastation were worked into the plot, including those in the Lower 9th Ward; additionally, evidence of Katrina's impact on the city was worked into the script.
 The filming crew spent two weeks filming a scene at the Four Mile Bayou in Morgan City, Louisiana.

-According to director Tony Scott, Déjà Vu was written to take place on Long Island, but after a visit to New Orleans Scott felt that it would be a far better venue.
-Jerry Bruckheimer reportedly said that Denzel Washington was "adamant about returning to New Orleans to film after Hurricane Katrina devastated the region", but Washington recalled being neutral on the subject, while agreeing that it was "a good thing to spend money there and put people to work there".

 To create a sense of realism, Scott and Washington interviewed numerous men and women whose real-life occupations pertained to positions in the Federal Bureau of Investigation and the Bureau of Alcohol, Tobacco, Firearms and Explosives; Washington has noted that he and Scott conducted similar research during the productions of Man on Fire and Crimson Tide.